-During the period of absence, the employee will be requested to attend meetings with the Chair or Vice Chair for the purpose of providing information and facilitating an effective return to work.
+During the period of absence, the employee will be requested to attend meetings with the line manager for the purpose of providing information and facilitating an effective return to work.
 If the employee is too unwell or physically unable to leave their home the Council reserves the right to visit them at their home.